 When either the user or the access network intends to terminate the user session, the teardown procedure is initiated by first performing the termination of the higher layer protocols and releasing the higher layer resources, e.g. IP addresses, before initiating the disassociation to tear down the link between the access network and terminal.
 Once connectivity to the terminal is broken, the access network will remove the data path and release the resources associated with it.
 When releasing the resources, the access network collects all usage information of the session and provides it to the subscription service for statistics and business purposes.

-Each of the functional steps is explained more in detail in the following sections adopting a common structure as shown below to present the detailed functional descriptions:
+Each of the access network functions from access network setup to fault diagnostic and maintenance are explained more in detail in the following sections adopting a common structure as shown below to present the detailed functional descriptions:

 Introduction